better-internet/radworks-docs/docs/using-radicle/overview.md

 Within the same project, two people will have subjective (and often diverging views), but *your* view of the project becomes the sum of all other views of the project.
-This means that when you find and follow a project on Radicle, you don't just replicate the maintainer's view of the project, but all other contributor's views as well.
-Conceptually, the project becomes decentralized among the many views of it's maintainers and contributors, instead of being confined to the control of a small group of people with access.
+Conceptually, the project becomes decentralized among the many views of it's maintainers and contributors, instead of being confined to the control of a small group of people with read/write access.

-In practice, this means that to fetch and receive changes to your project, you have to **add other people as remotes to your project**.
+In practice, this means that to fetch and receive changes from contributors, you have to **add other people as remotes to your project**.
 Adding someone as a remote automatically tracks them, giving you a way to continuously subscribe to the updates they make to your project (i.e. new commits).